ferrum-lang/ferrum/README.md

 Ferrum is meant to be a simplified, batteries-included rust-like programming language, for high-level software development.

 The goal of the language is to make high-performance high-level software development easier & safer.
-This goal is achieved by providing a trimmed-down rust-like language, with strong opinions and a fully-featured std library.
+This goal is achieved by providing a trimmed-down rust-like language, with strong opinions and a fully-featured library.

 ## Language Design